texas-robocamp/texas-robocamp.github.io/tutorials/programming/simple_math_user_input.md

 What's the mathematical opposite of multiplication?
 {{ site.data.alerts.end }}

-## Exercise 3.2.2:
+## Exercise 3.2.3:

 Write a program that asks the user for two numbers, and then prints out the sum of the two numbers.
 Hint: Use multiple cin commands.

 {% include callout_red_cup.html task="[Tutorial 3.2]" %}

-{% include note.html content="Campers should demonstrate the output of Exercise 3.2.1 and Exercise 3.2.2 to camp staff." %}
+{% include note.html content="Campers should demonstrate the output of Exercise 3.2.1, Exercise 3.2.2, Exercise 3.2.3 to camp staff." %}

 Next, you'll learn about [functions](functions.html).